FAQ

 Transaction Security through Based Sequencing: Facet leverages Ethereum's existing consensus mechanism to order and finalize all transactions, ensuring they are securely recorded on the immutable L1 ledger.
 This eliminates any central points of control or exploitation, making the transaction history tamper-proof and transparent.

-Deterministic Processing for Scalability: With a secured and immutable transaction history in place, Facet processes transactions deterministically.
+Deterministic Processing for Scalability: With a secured and immutable transaction history in place, Facet nodes process transactions deterministically.
 This means that anyone running a Facet Node can independently verify and execute transactions, allowing the network to scale without sacrificing security or decentralization.

 Immutable Protocol with No Hidden Control: Facet has no privileged keys or upgradeable contracts, eliminating the risks associated with centralized control or unexpected changes.
 Any upgrades to the protocol require social consensus, similar to Ethereum’s hard fork process, ensuring that changes are transparent and community-driven.